Friday, December 31, 2021

 If Grandmother did actually invent this curse, using it might attract her attention.
 You might even get a shiny new tooth or some candy if you're lucky, although whether that luck is good or bad is unclear.

 Design Commentary: If you're playing a game that uses D&D-style magic, this spell should be about 2nd or 3rd level.
-As curses go it's situationally quite dangerous but there are many work-arounds: spend a week in relative isolation, avoid place where there are dangerous animals, watch out for people who start drooling in your presence, etc. It's not generally as crippling as being struck blind or some of the other nasty traditional curses.
+As curses go it's situationally quite dangerous but there are many work-arounds: spend a week in relative isolation, avoid places where there are dangerous animals, watch out for people who start drooling in your presence, etc. It's not generally as crippling as being struck blind or some of the other nasty traditional curses.